Costa Rica–India relations

 Costa Rica–India relations refers to the international relations that exist between Costa Rica and India.
 Costa Rica has an embassy in New Delhi whilst India has a non resident ambassador in Panama.
+As of 2026, Costa Rica’s Ambassador to India is H.E.
+Nestor Gabriel Baltodano Vargas.

 History

 Costa Rica supported India's position in the Kashmir dispute at the United Nations in 1993 and 1994.
 It also voted against Pakistan's draft resolution on Kashmir at the UNCHR in Geneva in 1994.

 India appointed an honorary consul in San José in 1995, and Costa Rica opened an honorary consulate in New Delhi in 1996.
 Costa Rica dismissed its honorary consuls in Bombay and Calcutta, with the intention of opening its embassy in India in 1990.
 However, plans to open the embassy were delayed.
 Costa Rica announced its intention to open an embassy in 2007.
 The embassy in New Delhi was finally opened on 20 April 2010.
 It was served by a Charge d’ Affaires from June 2010 until the first ambassador of Costa Rica to India was appointed in June 2011.
 The Indian Embassy in Panama is jointly accredited to Costa Rica.

 The first Foreign Office Consultations between India and Costa Rica were held in August 2012.